 Reduce Your Bounce Rate

-A generic 404 page will likely cause users to leave your site, and too many of these “bounces” can hurt your rankings.
-Instead, create a custom page with links to your most important services and possibly a custom search bar.
+A generic 404 page will likely cause users to leave your site, and too many of these “bounces” can hurt your site’s rankings.
+Think about your site’s 404 page from the user’s perspective.
+Remember, users who land there are lost visitors – are you providing information that will help them find their way?
+Create a custom page with links to your most important services and possibly a custom search bar.
+The goal is to direct the visitor to where they want to be and from there guide them further through your sales funnel.
 Here’s an example from our 404 page:

 This type of 404 page helps to drive visitors further into the site, improving engagement.
 The search bar is useful as it may reveal opportunities to improve your site’s navigation or even provide content ideas for your next blog post.